 - What does potassium do?
 Potassium supplements are typically used only to treat or prevent potassium deficiency.
 Supplementing with potassium may also help to reduce high blood pressure.
 The citrate form of potassium may also reduce the risk of kidney stones (See What It Does).

 - How much potassium should I take?
 For preventing potassium loss, potassium is often recommended at doses of 200 to 400 mg, taken 3 to 4 times daily (for a total daily dose ranging from 600 mg to 1,600 mg).
 For lowering blood pressure in people with hypertension, larger amounts are often used (3,000 mg per day) (See What to Consider When Using).
 Nearly all common forms of potassium are absorbed equally well (See What to Consider When Buying).

-- Best choice of potassium supplement?
+- Best potassium supplement?
 CL's tests found most potassium supplements to be of high quality, but arsenic contamination was found in one product (See What CL Found).
-Among the products which passed testing and were Approved for quality, ConsumerLab.com identified several which represented its Top Picks, several of which cost just 1 to 2 cents per serving and most of which are chelates (e.g., gluconate, citrate, or aspartate).
+Among the products that passed testing, ConsumerLab.com selected its Top Picks, several of which cost just 1 to 2 cents per serving and most of which are chelates (e.g., gluconate, citrate, or aspartate).